 Brainin served as Artistic Director of Shakespeare Santa Cruz (2001-03) where she directed The Sea Gull, Hamlet and the world premiere of Brad Carroll’s The Emperor's New Clothes.
 Prior to SSC, she held the position of Associate Artistic Director for both Kansas City Repertory Theatre (2000-2002) and Indiana Repertory Theatre (1997-2000.)
 From 1987-1997, she resided in Minneapolis and had a rich association with the Guthrie Theater, serving as Resident Director (1991-93), Associate Company Director (1995-96) and acting instructor in the company's outreach program (1987-97.)

-Current and Upcoming Projects:
+Recent and Upcoming Projects:

-"A" Train by Annie Torsiglieri - United Solo Festival, New York - October, 2017
+"A" Train by Annie Torsiglieri - United Solo Festival, NY - 9/17-11/17

-Staging the Daffy Dame by Anne Garcia-Romero- UCSB LAUNCH PAD- February, 2018
+Staging the Daffy Dame by Anne Garcia-Romero- UCSB LAUNCH PAD- March, 2018

-Measure For Measure by William Shakespeare- American Players Theatre - August-October, 2018
+Measure for Measure by William Shakespeare- American Players Theatre - August-October, 2018